Day Trading Cryptocurrency: The Best Strategies for Success

 Outside of the United States, there are varying degrees of regulation for digital assets which vary based on country.
 For instance, crypto-friendly countries like Switzerland regulate ICOs, exchanges, and other cryptocurrency businesses.
 While a few countries like Morocco, Bolivia, and Vietnam have banned the use of all cryptocurrencies, regardless of their function.

 The ability for an exchange to execute trades quickly and at fair prices is characterized by its execution quality.
 While speed of trade execution can be measured somewhat objectively, price quality is harder to measure.
 A narrow bid-ask spread, large volume in the order book, and prices in line with those of other exchanges will all lead to high execution quality with price.
 Execution quality is an extremely important factor when determining whether one can succeed at day trading cryptocurrency.

 There has been much discussion on how cryptocurrencies are treated in the eyes of the IRS.
 In 2014, the IRS concluded that bitcoin and other cryptocurrencies are considered “intangible property” and not currency.
 Currently, crypto-to-crypto trades are subject to capital gains tax similarly to equities.
-Day traders will therefore be subject to short-term capital gains tax on their trades.
+Crypto day traders will therefore be subject to short-term capital gains tax on their trades.
 One important implication of this ruling is that the IRS tax regulation around wash sales do not apply.
 This allows crypto traders to immediately claim losses on a trade even if they repurchase that same cryptocurrency within 30-days, something that is not allowed in the equities markets.
 Of course, all active market participants should consult a tax lawyer if they have questions.

-Day traders should never risk more capital than they can afford to lose.
+When day trading crypto, traders should never risk more capital than they can afford to lose.
 Doing so will surely lead to financial stress.
 When assessing trading opportunities, day traders should consider the 1% rule, which states that no more than 1% of a trader’s capital should be risked on a single trade.
 This helps to spread capital across many trades and lessen the risk if a single trade goes poorly.

 Ease into the process